warroyo/flux-tmc-multitenant/README.md

 This will not go thorugh the entire process of setting up AKV but it will include installing [external secrets with AKV](https://external-secrets.io/v0.4.1/provider-azure-key-vault/).

-Additionally when setting this up we will use a bootstrap credential in the clusters, however if you have pod identity setup to work with azure this could be done using a role instead of a SP.
+Additionally when setting this up we will use a bootstrap credential in the clusters, however if you have workload identity setup to work with azure this could be done using a role instead of a SP.

 Other options: